ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 	- Temples represent where Heaven and Earth meet.
 		- Reference the [[Bible Study 2 - Creation#^hebrew-cosmology|3 cosmology zones]].
 	- This is implying that all of creation is God's temple.
-		- Though it will become clear in the next story that heaven and earth are not fully connected yet.
+		- Though it will become clear in [[Genesis 3.1-3.24]] that heaven and earth are not fully connected yet.
 - [[Genesis 1.1-2.3]] represents an ideal. ^creation-ideal
 	- In the same way that 1.1 is a summary statement that book ends the story, the [[Genesis 1.1-2.3]] is a summary that book ends the bible.
 	- Day 7 never ends because God wants his ideal world to go on forever
-		- This being the ideal becomes clear when you contrast day 7 never ending with the next story.
+		- This being the ideal becomes clear when you contrast day 7 never ending with the second half of the next story in [[Genesis 3.1-3.24]].
 		- In Hebrew the number 7 represents completeness.
 - The original audience of this passage are the Hebrews coming out of the Exodus at Mt.
 Sini who had been slaves for hundreds of years.
 	- Their value to society was based upon how many bricks they could make.